Taiwan Creative Content Fest (TCCF): An annual summit for the Creatives

 Flesh Juicer x DJ QuestionMark

-Flesh Juicer is GMA 33's best band award winner rooted in Taichung.
-Since their formation in 2006, the band has become renowned for their distinctive style, which infuses Deathcore and Hardcore elements with customs and local ceremonial music.
+Flesh Juicer is GMA 33's best band award winner and comes from Taichung.
+Since their formation in 2006, the band has become renowned for their distinctive style, which infuses deathcore and hardcore elements, along with customs and local ceremonial music.

-DJ QuestionMark has won the DMC Taiwan Champion, and has performed at major international festivals with his signature style of flute, scratch DJ and synthesizer combination.
-He is also known as the owner of the "Orange Wall"- a live music channel which later became the official partner with streaming platform Twitch.
+DJ QuestionMark won the DMC Taiwan Champion contest and has performed at major international festivals with his signature style of flute, scratch DJ and synthesizer.
+He is also known as the owner of the "Orange Wall," a live music channel that later became the official partner with of streaming platform Twitch.

-This year is the groundbreaking year for both of them, their collaboration is seemingly the heaviest sound being presented at TCCF ‘22.
+This year is a groundbreaking year for both of them, and their collaboration was the heaviest sound presented at TCCF ‘22.

 BIO x Nick Tsai/XAN/Sonia Calico

-Visual part of the showcase is provided by BIO, who is a projection artist using liquid paint, light sculpture techniques and analogue projector as his creative elements.
+Visual elements of the showcase are provided by BIO, who is a projection artist that uses liquid paint, light sculpture techniques and an analog projector as his creative elements.

-They will be exploring different artistic possibilities on stage, developing an organic improvisation of real-time, analogous audio-visual performance.
+They will be exploring different artistic possibilities on stage, developing an organic improvisation of a real-time, audio-visual performance.

 Super Napkin

-Super Napkin is a productive fuzz-pop trio presenting the nostalgic guitar sound wall of the 90s, they have released 5 albums in 8 years of their career, including “Subtropical Jet Stream” and “Sherry's Neighbors” - a double album release earlier this year.
+Super Napkin is a productive fuzz-pop trio with a nostalgic guitar sound wall from the '90s.
+They have released five albums in eight years, including “Subtropical Jet Stream” and “Sherry's Neighbors” − a double album released earlier this year.
 It made perfect sense for them to fall in love with the equally droney sounds of Yo La Tengo, Sonic Youth, Eric's Trip, The Microphones, and My Bloody Valentine.

-From the "Boundless Stage", a 360-degree immersion, to the "Fantasy Park", which features humanities and nature experiences, to the "Exploration Stage", all above convenes outstanding creatives from Taiwan, such a luxurious and diverse lineup of performances is unparalleled and is not to be missed.
+From the "Boundless Stage," a 360-degree immersion, to "Fantasy Park," which features humanities and nature experiences, to the "Exploration Stage," all the above are outstanding creatives from Taiwan.